iKenndac/Blog/source/_posts/2010-12-27-techniques-for-managing-optional-code.markdown

 Personally, I've never been a huge fan of this approach.
 It works absolutely fine, but you're pretty much on your own on when it comes to defending against calling a new API on an older OS version.
-You can do all the -respondsToSelector: and NSClassFromStrings you like, but I'm always scared I'll miss something and crash.
+You can do all the `-respondsToSelector:` and `NSClassFromString`s you like, but I'm always scared I'll miss something and crash.

 Clarus uses one specific Mac OS 10.6-only feature: the Image Capture